febos/SQUARNA/README.md

     pr=STRING / priority=STRING [DEFAULT: pr=bppN,bppH1,bppH2]

         Comma-separated list of prioritized paramset names.
-The structures predicted but these paramsets will be ranked higher in the output.
+The structures predicted with these paramsets will be ranked higher in the output.
         By default, pr=bppN,bppH1,bppH2 when the default configs are used, and pr is empty in case of a user-specified config.